AI Life Insurance Underwriting: How Automated Approval Works in 2026

 The Bias Problem

 AI systems can unintentionally discriminate by using data sources that contain historical bias or act as proxies for protected characteristics.
-For example, using zip codes, credit scores, or social media activity as underwriting inputs can indirectly correlate with race or socioeconomic status — leading to higher premiums or coverage denials for minority or low-income applicants.
+Using zip codes, credit scores, or education levels as underwriting inputs can indirectly correlate with race or socioeconomic status, leading to higher premiums or coverage denials for minority or low-income applicants.

 Watch Out for Algorithmic Discrimination

-If you receive an adverse underwriting decision from an AI system, you have the right to request an explanation in most states.
-Under NAIC guidelines and state laws like Utah's AI Policy Act, insurers must provide reasoning for denials and cannot use AI as a shield from accountability.
+If you receive an adverse underwriting decision from an AI system, you have the right to request an explanation.
+Under the NAIC AI Model Bulletin (now adopted by 24 states plus DC as of Q2 2026), insurers must provide reasoning for denials and cannot use AI as a shield from accountability.

-This is especially important if you have a pre-existing condition or a complex health history — situations where AI models may not have enough nuanced data to make a fair determination.
+This is especially important if you have a pre-existing condition or a complex health history, where AI models may not have enough nuanced data to make a fair determination.

 Smart Savings Made Simple!